This article is to give you 13 caravan storage ideas.

 [just get in the habit of checking before you pre-heat your oven]

-7. Use storage containers that fit together so you don’t less space
+7. Use storage containers that fit together so you don’t waste space

 When you’re choosing storage containers for your caravan make sure you think about their shape: